JupiterOne/graph-tenable-io/docs/tenable-cloud/permissions.md

-# Tenable Cloud Permissions
+# Tenable.io Permissions

-Tenable Cloud scans are created in the **Vulnerability Management** section, which also ends up managing scans where the results are found in **Web App Scanning**.
+Tenable.io scans are created in the **Vulnerability Management** section, which also ends up managing scans where the results are found in **Web App Scanning**.
 These scans have fine grained control over their management and visibility, and the **User Role** will impact visibility of scans.

 **Basic** **Scan Operator** **Standard** **Scan Manager**